 - A. A team of professional staff must conduct a case review for students being considered for retention.
-No student may be assigned to a grade level based solely on age or other factors that constitute social promotion. - B. The principal, with input from the student study or multi-tiered support system (MTSS) team, IEP committee, ELL/LEP committee and/or other professional staff, may waive the promotion requirements for students other than grade three students in reading by meeting any of these good cause conditions: - 1.
+No student may be assigned to a grade level based solely on age or other factors that constitute social promotion. - B. The principal, with input from the school-wide support team (SWST), IEP committee, ELL/LEP committee and/or other professional staff, may waive the promotion requirements for students other than grade three students in reading by meeting any of these good cause conditions: - 1.
 Previous retention a student who has had a prior retention. - 2.
 Alternative Programs a student being considered for placement or currently placed in an approved special program such as ESE, dropout prevention, Section 504, or ESOL may be considered for an exemption.
 Good cause shall be based on documentation from an ELL/LEP, Section 504 meeting, ESE staffing or IEP review committee.
 The documentation must contain the recommendation and reasons for the student's exemption. - 3.
 Attendance a student with problems of a unique nature that causes extended absences.